ClearAll2/SmartSleepApp/README.md

 - Support Material You (Android 12+)
 - Support themed icon (Android 13+)

+## Privacy policy
+- This product only collects advertising ID to show personalised ads from Google.
+- This product does not collect, save, transmit key strokes when user types in this product itself and other applications.
+- This product does not access, collect, or transmit personal information (data that could be used to identify a person).
+- This product does not share or transmit the data that user created by using this product.

 ## Translation

 You can help me translate by editting [string.xml](https://github.com/ClearAll2/SmartSleepRepo/blob/main/strings.xml) file